z-------------/gh-releases-stats/README.md

 ghrs.byType(repo, (err, typesDict) => {
   console.log(typesDict)
-  /* an Object with each type's file extension as keys, each with value downloadCount */ })
+  /* an Object with each type's file extension as keys, each with keys downloadCount and releasesCount */ })

 ghrs.byRelease(repo, (err, releasesDict) => {